godotengine/godot-docs/classes/class_node.rst

 - void **print_stray_nodes** **(** **)**

-Prints all stray nodes (nodes outside the :ref:`SceneTree<class_scenetree>`).
+Prints all stray nodes (nodes outside the :ref:`SceneTree<class_SceneTree>`).
 Used for debugging.
 Works only in debug builds.

 .. _class_Node_print_tree: